-We all know how important a first impression is.
+We all know how important a first impression can be in the workplace.
+They don’t have to last forever but a first impression can set the tone for how well an employee becomes a member of the team and how they perform in a job.
 Your first opinion about a person or organization can drastically impact your overall experience and opinions about them.

-Employee recruitment is no exception, and neither is the onboarding experience.
-You want to put your best foot forward right from the start.
+Employee recruitment is no exception, and neither is onboarding experience.
+You want to put your best foot forward right from the first day.

 Creating an effective onboarding process is essential.
-A proper onboarding experience will help you set up employee performance for the long run and align your employees with the company goals.
+A proper onboarding experience will help you set up employee performance for the long run and align your employees with the company goals and milestones.

-We all know how it feels to be the new person in a workplace and how nerve-wracking it can be.
-As an employer or HR manager, it is your job to try and lessen that anxiety and turn the experience into a positive one.
+We all know how it feels to be a new person in a workplace and how nerve-wracking it can be.
+As an employer or HR Manager, it is your job to try and lessen that anxiety and turn the experience into a positive one.

-An employee onboarding process is the strategic introduction of an employee to their new company.
+An onboarding process is the strategic introduction of an employee to their new company.

-Onboarding introduces workers to the team, their job role, career path, and future responsibilities.
+Onboarding introduces workers to the team, their job role, career path, future responsibilities, and can even include minute details like setting up a company email.
 As such, it should strongly incorporate the company handbook, detail your organizational values, and explain your company mission.

 There is so much a new employee needs to learn about the company goals and products, so you might as well start right away.